yacinebekka/obsidian-qmd-plugin/README.md

 - Options -> Files and links -> Detect all file extensions -> True

 Note: These custom commands might be slow if you have a large number of files in the vault.

+## Install the plugin

+1. Download the source from this github repo
+2. Move the the source into .obsidian/plugins
+3. Run npm install and npm run dev to install and build the plugin